 Most of the time, people who get into PPC look for ways to get a lot of fast traffic to their site, and through PPC you CAN do it, but it literally comes with a price: You have to pay for that traffic and…

-To succeed with affiliate marketing through Bing Ads, you need super targeted traffic.
+To succeed with affiliate marketing via Bing Ads, here’s what you need:

 Let me give you very simple examples to make this point and I strongly suggest you read this part carefully, and even multiple times, because I am literally going to save you a lot of money if you understand this concept…

 - There exist broad niche topics, narrowed niche topics and specific niche topics & specific products.

 - If you want to succeed with affiliate marketing through Bing Ads, you’ll want to target specific niche topics & specific products.